opennetworkinglab/int-host-reporter/README.md

 ## TODOs

 - Only IPv4 endpoints are supported.
 - INT Host Reporter only supports UDP/TCP packets; ICMP packets are not reported.
+- System flows (e.g. traffic between Kubernetes agents) are not reported.